abuehl/docs/no-implicit-import.md

 # Let's bite the Bullet: Module Units shouldn't implicitly import anything

-Currently, [the C++ standard](https://eel.is/c++draft/module) states, that an implementation unit of module `M`
+Currently, [the C++ standard](https://eel.is/c++draft/module) states, that an implementation unit of the following form:

 ```cpp
 // Translation unit #1